ProjectElixir-Devices/Changelogs/Readme.md

 - Ofc Google Lockscreen brand new clocks
 - Much more
 ```
+### NOTE:
+- For fixing play integrity: Open Updater, click on 'Update PlayIntergrity Fp' then clear play store data and reboot once

 <br>
 <h3 align="center">- Below changes are from Android 13 </h3>